Santy7543/COP4533-Project/README.md

     - Static space is measured (graph structure memory)
     - Peak memory is tracked during the BFS traversal
 - Graphic Visualization of time complexity:
-    - Sparse Graph: Each node only connects to adjacent nodes to create a linear structure
+    - Sparse Graph: Each node only connects to adjacent nodes to create a linked-list-like structure
-    - Dense Graph: Each node connects to multiple others to create an interconnected structure
+    - Dense Graph: Each node connects to k others to create an interconnected structure
-- CSV output for result analysis
+- CSV output for result analysis using pandas and matplotlib

 ## Output
 - The program tests BFS on different graph sizes